 During my tours I tried to work the magic that James had taught me, but it fell flat, like a joke in the wrong hands.
 In a morning group of elderly woman, only two advanced to the Sky Parlor and by the time they got there, they were too tired to be interested.

-Around lunchtime a young girl on a small tour said quite loudly to her mother, "The other house was better."
+Around lunchtime a young girl on a small tour said loudly to her mother, "The other house was better."

-In the late afternoon a new tour group gathered, a family of four that looked unexpectedly pleasant, and a young man who I was sure had sisters at The Alcotts.
+In the late afternoon a new tour gathered, a family of four that looked unexpectedly pleasant, and a young man who I was sure had sisters at The Alcotts.
 Occasionally men came over to The Wayside on their own so they wouldn't have to endure the little women.
-Audrey hadn't spoken to me almost at all since that morning, had simply sat in the register chair as if it were her throne, reading a novel and surveying the tourists.
-But now she jumped up suddenly.
+Audrey hadn't spoken to me since that morning, had simply sat in the register chair as if it were her throne, reading a novel and surveying the tourists.
+But now she jumped up.
 "My tour," she hissed.

 I followed behind the group.
-She toured with her usual ease, but I was nonetheless uneasy.
-Maybe it was because she didn't look like herself.
+She toured with her usual ease, but I was uneasy.
+She didn't look like herself.
 I led the guests down from the Sky Parlor back to the Visitor's Center, but only when I got downstairs did I realize not everyone was behind me.